kwagjj/mrmine-macro/how_to_run_macro.md

   #1. all the version files are in the "./versions" folder.
 It has been sorted by each version.

   #2. each versions has a file named 'snippetcode.js' or in '.txt' file.
 It doesn't matter.
-The contetns are pretty much the same.
-All we have to do for each versions is code the entire code in the 'snippetcode.js'(or .txt) and paste it into the Mr.Mine game page.
+The contents are pretty much the same.
+HOWEVER, without touching all those files, all we have to touch for each versions is code in the 'snippetcode.js'(or .txt).

   #3.
-How and where to paste the code is the problem then.
+What to do with the contents of the 'snippetcode.js' file is the problem then.
 First, the user must be a chrome user.
 This is quite obvious since the Mr.Mine game only runs on chrome.
 So you'd already have chrome anyway.

-  #4. enter your own mr.mine game.
+  #4. enter(log in) your own mr.mine game.

   #5. when your game is loaded(and is showing the view of the inside of the mine, to be specific) press 'Ctrl+Shift+J' in order to open chrome's developer's tool.